1carew1/CachingRestSpringBoot/README.md

 - `/api/v1//checkcache/{batchId}` - POST

 #### /api/v1/classify
 This endpoint is for classifying an image.
+Note currently only PNGs and JPEG/JPGs are being used for testing, GIFs are not supported.

 POST a Multipart File (which should be an image) to this endpoint.
 It will classify the image and return :